-How do you attach different clay components to each other?
+How do you join different pieces of clay together?

 Picture of Nele Ostyn